gaikwadsanjeevv/FrontEnd/README_REACT.md

 <Footer/>
 </>
  );
-}'''
+}
 //Here we get 2 component which is generally not allowed so i put empty angle bracket <></> called as fragments fragments
-//now making few more changes to Footer code you can enter javascript code in {}  in teturn statement trying to reflect
+//now making few more changes to Footer code you can enter javascript code in {}  in return statement, but require outside return statement, trying to reflect
 //the current year automatically rel=flecting on website as:

 >
-'''React
 function Footer() {
 return (